-While interrupting your studies to take time away may seem intimidating, a leave is a means to the successful completion of a degree, not a barrier to graduating.
-Approximately five percent of each graduating class spends at least one semester on leave from Penn during their undergraduate studies, and more than threecquarters of students who take a leave return within two years to complete their degree.
+While interrupting one's studies to take time away may seem intimidating, a leave is a means to the successful completion of a degree, not a barrier to graduating.
+Approximately five percent of each graduating class spends at least one semester on leave from Penn during their undergraduate studies, and more than threequarters of students who take a leave return within two years to complete their degree.

-If you are considering a leave, take time to think carefully about your goals for your time away and for when you return.
+Students considering a leave should take time to think carefully about their goals for the time away and for when they return.
 Speaking with an advisor in the College Office is an important first step.
-You should also consult others important to your decisionmaking process, such as family members, or if you intend to address health concerns during your time away, your healthcare provider(s).
-Your school advising office will help you connect with other campus resources (hotlink previous to LOA checklist) as you prepare to take a leave of absence, such as Student Financial Services, Housing, and International Student and Scholar Services.
+Students should also consult others important to their decision-making process, such as family members, or if they intend to address health concerns during the time away, their healthcare provider(s).
+The College Office will help students connect with other resources, as they prepare to take a leave of absence, such as Student Financial Services, Housing, and International Student and Scholar Services.